Guilty by Association: Making a Case against Gang Enhancements and Injunctions

 - Moderated by Samuel Pillsbury, Professor of Law & Frederick J. Lower Fellow, Loyola Law School

-Founder or Homeboy Industries and author of Tattoos on the Heart: The Power of Boundless Compassion
+Founder and Executive Director, Homeboy Industries and author of Tattoos on the Heart: The Power of Boundless Compassion

 - Gang Injunctions: Strategizing how to provide pro bono representation of persons seeking to be removed from a gang injunction list or the CalGang Database.